IgniteUI/help-topics/topics/05_ASP-NET-MVC/05_ASPNET_MVC_Wrappers_Known_Issues.md

 |metadata|
 -->

-# Wrappers Known Issues and Limitations (Ignite UI ASP.NET MVC)
+# Wrappers Known Issues and Limitations (%%ProductName%% ASP.NET MVC)

 ## Known Issues and Limitations Summary

-The following table summarizes the known issues and limitations of the Ignite UI™ ASP.NET MVC wrappers.
+The following table summarizes the known issues and limitations of the %%ProductName%%™ ASP.NET MVC wrappers.
 Detailed explanations of some of the issues and the existing workarounds are provided after the summary table.

 Legend: |